handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-13.1.0-to-14.0.md

 - Review and adjust the `disableTabNavigation` setting as needed.
 - Consider using the `modifyFocusOnTabNavigation` hook for customized cell selection.
 - Update implementations involving multiple Handsontable instances to accommodate the improved `Core.listen` method.

-## Changes in image handling

-The updates have focused on enhancing accessibility by addressing how images are handled within Handsontable.
-Review these changes for any impact on their implementations and ensure compliance with the updated accessibility standards.

-### Changes and Improvements

-1. **Base64 Images**
-   - Sorting indicators (arrow up and down) are now accessible, handled on the `feature/accessibility` branch with the `aria-sort` attribute.

-2. **CSS-Content Icons**
-   - `.htSubmenu` (arrow left and right): Icons are now wrapped in divs with `aria-hidden` attribute added.
-   - `.htUISelectDropdown` (filters input icon): Added `aria-hidden` attribute.
-   - `.changeType` (dropdown menu opener): Added `aria-label`.
-   - `th.beforeHiddenColumn` & `th.afterHiddenColumn` (hidden column indicators): Icons are now wrapped in divs with `aria-label` added.
-   - `th.beforeHiddenRow` & `th.afterHiddenRow` (hidden row indicators): Icons are now wrapped in divs with `aria-label` added.
-   - `.columnSorting.sort-X` (multi column sorting order indicators): Icons are now wrapped in divs with `aria-label` added.
-   - `div.ht_nestingButton.ht_nestingExpand` & `div.ht_nestingButton.ht_nestingCollapse` (nested rows expand/collapse button): Added `aria-hidden` and `aria-description` for the TH element.
-   - `span.ht_nestingLevel`: Removed as it was unused.
-   - `.htGhostTable .columnSorting`: Ignored as `htGhostTable` is never visible.

-3. **Other Elements**
-   - Collapsible column expand/collapse button (+/- icon): Added `aria-hidden` and `aria-description` for the TH element.
-   - `htUIInputIcon`: Removed as it was unused.

 ## Refactor Walkontable Selection rendering module